Marcus Thornton (basketball, born 1993)

-Marcus Alexander Thornton (born February 9, 1993) is an American professional basketball player for Fortitudo Bologna of the Lega Basket Serie A. He was drafted by the Boston Celtics with the 45th overall pick in the 2015 NBA draft.
+Marcus Alexander Thornton (born February 9, 1993) is an American professional basketball player.
+He was drafted by the Boston Celtics with the 45th overall pick in the 2015 NBA draft.
 Thornton completed his collegiate career at the College of William & Mary (W&M) in 2015 and was named the 2014–15 Colonial Athletic Association Player of the Year.
+Thornton spent 10 days on the NBA roster of the Cleveland Cavaliers, but never played.

 On February 25, 2015, Thornton surpassed 2,052 career points to overtake Chet Giermak's long-standing school record.
 Giermak's mark stood for 65 years – the longest-lasting NCAA Division I school record in the nation at the time it was broken.

 High school career

 Thornton, a native of Upper Marlboro, Maryland, fell in love with basketball at an early age and was considered very talented throughout his youth.
 He attended Bishop McNamara High School, a perennial basketball power, not because of the sport but because of its academic reputation and its proximity to his home.
 He suited up for the varsity team as a sophomore but did not play, largely because he was playing behind future NCAA Division I players Talib Zanna (Pittsburgh), Rashad Whack (Mount St. Mary's), Lawrence Smith (North Carolina A&T), and Jerome Couplin III, who went on to play football at William & Mary (and eventually, the NFL).

 He made the most out of his two-year varsity career at Bishop McNamara.
 Thornton scored 1,254 points, set the school career scoring average at 19.9 points per game, three-point field goal percentage (.430), and three-pointers made (161).
 He was named the Gatorade Maryland State Player of the Year as a senior after averaging 23.4 points, 4.8 rebounds, 2.3 assists and 1.7 steals per game, all while competing in the Washington Catholic Athletic Conference, the toughest high school basketball conference in the country.
 In his final game for Bishop McNamara, he scored a career high and school record 43 points.